 We are not a competition club although some of our students do compete and as an academy we have done well in tournaments.
 Its an essential part of Brazilian Jiu Jitsu to enjoy the sparring element of the training.
 This does, of course, involve physical contact but feel the need to be pressured to compete.

 The schedule is pretty comprehensive.
 We have lots of daytime classes, even early morning drilling classes.
-We have a shower on site if you need to shower before you leave for work.
 We appreciate it can be difficult to make as many classes as you would like to, especially if you have work or family commitments.
 We try to cover as much time as possible in the week to make it as accessible as possible,

 Brazilian Jiu Jitsu is a pretty demanding sport and with any sporting endevour injuries can happen.
 If you pick up an injury then you can freeze your membership or you can work around the injury depending on the severity of course.
 This won’t affect your ranking or position within the academy, all ranks stand, even if you have to take a long break.